QuentinWach/Hack-Computer/docs/2_Boolean_Arithmetic.md

 endmodule
 ```
 ## Arithmetic Logic Unit (ALU)
-This ALU is specifically designed for the HACK computer.
-It has six 1-bit control inputs that determine the operation:
+This ALU is specifically designed for the HACK computer and can perform 18 different operations based on the 6 1-bit control bits, which are encoded in the HACK machine language instructions:

 ```
 zx: Zero the x input